Asklepiad/Transcriptomics_and_sc/seminar2/README.md

 conda install -c bioconda kallisto=0.48.0
 ```

-Then I download human transcriptome throu the below-writed command:
+Then I download the human transcriptome through the below-writen command:

 ```bash
 wget https://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh38_latest/refseq_identifiers/GRCh38_latest_rna.fna.gz
 ```

-On the hext stage I added new block to pipeline, described in directory `seminar1`.
+In the next stage, I added a new block to the pipeline, described in the directory `seminar1`.

 ```groovy